SADMAN30102001SAKIB/digital-circuit-simulator/README.md

 **Result**: Professional-grade performance where analysis remains snappy even as circuit complexity grows exponentially.

 ## 🔮 Future Roadmap
+- [x] **Persistent Window State**: Stop resizing the window every time you open it.
+- [x] **Unified Resource Paths**: Centralized path resolution ensuring icons and data load perfectly whether running as a raw script, a PyInstaller bundle, or a Nuitka Native binary.
+- [x] **Professional Logging**: No more print() to hidden terminals - proper log file named `simulator.log` in the `save_files` directory of the application for debugging.
 - [ ] **Sequential Logic (Memory)**: Implement storage elements like **Flip-flops (D, JK, SR, T)**, Counters, and Shift Registers.
 Add a **Clock Input** component with configurable frequency to drive temporal logic.
 - [ ] **Waveform Analyzer**: A real-time logic analyzer to record and visualize signal transitions over time.
 Essential for debugging sequential logic, catching glitches, and measuring propagation delays.
 - [ ] **Sub-circuits (The "Chip" Builder)**: Enable modularity by allowing users to encapsulate circuits (like a 4-bit Adder) into reusable custom blocks.